Type 15 frigate: Ships

-23 ships were converted, in a programme that lasted between 1949 and 1957.
+In 1949–1950, there were 27 conversions planned between 1949 and 1957.
+When the Korean War started, this changed to 24, to be completed by 1954.
+By mid-1951, 22 conversions were planned.
+Another ship was later added; it was originally to be converted into a Type 16 frigate.
+The navy's 1954 internal strategy review resulted in a recommendation to cancel six conversions due to obsolescence.
+The programme encountered delays and the conversion of the 23 ships was completed in 1956.

 Type 15s in film and models

 HMS Wakeful and HMS Troubridge were both used in the filming of the 1965 cold-war drama The Bedford Incident, to depict the fictional "USS Bedford".
 The main exterior shots used a large model of a US Farragut-class destroyer, but Wakeful's Type 15 outline and F159 pennant number are clearly visible in the opening sequence, when Sidney Poitier arrives in a Whirlwind helicopter.
 Many of the interior shots were filmed in Troubridge, and British military equipment, including a rack of Lee–Enfield rifles and Troubridge's novel forward-sloping bridge windows, can be seen.

 In 1959 Triang Minic Ships produced a series of 1:1200 (one inch to 100 feet) metal models of Type 15 frigates, carrying the names Vigilant, Venus, Virago and Volage; the first two have open bridges, while the others' are closed.
 These toys were mass-produced in large numbers between 1959 and 1965, and did much to raise awareness of the post-war navy for the younger generation.
 At the same time the Frog (models) company produced an accurate plastic model kit of HMS Undine to a scale of 1:500.
 The moulds for this were sold to Russia in 1976, and it has been re-issued under the "Novo" trademark on several occasions.
 More recently, Uk company MT Miniatures has produced a 1:700th scale model of HMS Relentless in resin, white metal, and photo-etched brass.